Hypergeometric solutions for variants of the $q$-hypergeometric equation: Introduction

 satisfy the equation $\mathcal{E}_{3}f(x)=0$. \end{mainthm} These integrals are $q$-analogs of the integral (\ref{RiePapint}).
 The integral solutions for the variant of the $q$-hypergeometric equation of degree two can be obtained by taking some limit to the integrals (\ref{mainint1}), (\ref{mainint2}).
 For the integral solutions for the variant of the $q$-hypergeometric equation of degree two, see Theorem \ref{thmint2}.
 Also another main result is Theorem \ref{thmser3}, which gives series solutions for the variant of the $q$-hypergeometric equation of degree three. \begin{mainthm}[Theorem \ref{thmser3}] The functions

 satisfy the equation $\mathcal{E}_{3}f(x)=0$. \end{mainthm} Here, the function ${}_{8}W_{7}(a;b,c,d,e,f;x)$ is the very-well-poised $q$-hypergeometric series

-Some series in Main Theorem \ref{Mainthm2} are $q$-analogs of the series (\ref{RiePapser}).
+Some series in Main Theorem \ref{Mainthm2} formally can be considered as $q$-analogs of the series (\ref{RiePapser}).
 In addition, the equation $\mathcal{H}_{3}f(x)=0$ has some symmetries, so we can get many solutions for $\mathcal{H}_{3}f(x)=0$ by some transformations acting on solutions in Main Theorem \ref{Mainthm2}.
 For more details, see section \ref{secser}.